josephmontes/VAA/README.md

 #### NOTES
 - 47 pitcher seasons
   - 38 pitchers
     - Players on there multiple times:
       - Antonio Senzatela, Joe Musgrove, Patrick Corbin, German Marquez, Austin Gomber, Chris Flexen, Michael Wacha
          - 3 Rockies plus 1 pitcher that was not on the Rockies but is currently, Chris Flexen
          - I found this notable because I would assume that the elevation at Coors could actually help pitchers achieve this desired Vertical Approach Angle on their 4-Seam Fastball
-  - Of the 39 pitchers, only 9! have had qualifying seasons afterwards where they threw their 4-Seam successfully:
+  - Of the 38 pitchers, only 9! have had qualifying seasons afterwards where they threw their 4-Seam effectively:
     - Michael Wacha, Max Fried, Justin Verlander, Antonio Senzatela, Joe Musgrove, Brad Keller, Ross Stripling, Justin Steele, Tyler Wells
   - Of these 9 pitchers, 2 ended up regressing in a qualifying season after:
     - Antonio Senzatela and Michael Wacha
-  - Of the remaining 7 pitchers, 2 do not qualify but have shown regression in their 200+ 4-Seamers during the 2023 season:
+  - Of the remaining 7 pitchers, 2 do not qualify, but have shown regression in their 200+ 4-Seamers during the 2023 season:
     - Brad Keller and Ross Stripling
   - The remaining 5 pitchers:
     - Max Fried, Justin Verlander, Joe Musgrove, Justin Steele, Tyler Wells